Admission and Tuition

 The LightHouse admissions process is designed to be as easy as possible for teens and families, while also providing us with a full picture of who each applicant is.
 The three parts of our process are:

 - Written application—a few short answer questions for both the teen and their parent(s)/guardian(s).
 Don’t stress about the questions—we just want to hear about who you and your family are and what made you decide to apply to LightHouse.

 - Tuition reduction assessment —if you are requesting consideration for need-based scholarship of any amount, we ask that you complete our tuition reduction assessment process.
 This process asks you to provide tax records and income information to help us make informed and equitable decisions about who is offered tuition reductions and how much they are offered.
 Please note that this review is conducted by a company we have partnered with to ensure a fair, non-biased review of all applicants (though LightHouse staff will be the ones making the final decisions).
-The scholarship application is only necessary to complete if you are requesting consideration for tuition reduction for the 2015-2016 school year.
+The scholarship application is only necessary to complete if you are requesting consideration for tuition reduction.